 Other types

-How to make sugar free syrup
+How to make sugar-free syrup

 While there are store-bought syrups on the market that mimic classic simple syrup but with less sugar, sometimes they contain corn syrup or artificial ingredients.
+And if you buy them regularly, they can be expensive, too — homemade syrups are often friendlier on the wallet.

 - Add 1 cup of water to a small saucepan over medium heat.
 (You can also do this in the microwave — all you need is hot water for the stevia to dissolve in.)